 For the show performance at the village, the Pan Wang dance is held to show their hospitality in a special way.
 Should they like you, they expressed the positive emotion by pinching your hip.
 Or they may also use their hip to crash you when in a dancing situation.

-Some male visitors in the theater are invited to be “husbands” as part of the performance.
+Some male visitors in the theatre are invited to be “husbands” as part of the performance.
 In real life, marriages are generally between partners from different clans and villages.
-The marriage are subject to approval from the families patriarch but are usually love matches and compatibility between couples’ horoscope.
-Social events like festivals provide young people the opportunities to meet.
+The marriage is subject to approval from the families patriarch but is usually love matches and compatibility between couples’ horoscope.
+Social events like festivals provide young people with the opportunities to meet.